plone/training/deployment/ansible.rst

     YAML is actually a superset of JSON.
     Every JSON file is also a valid YAML file.

-    But if we just fed JSON to the YAML parser, we'd be missing the point of YAML, which is human readability.
+    But if we fed JSON to the YAML parser, we'd be missing the point of YAML, which is human readability.

 Basic types available in YAML include strings, booleans, floating-point numbers, integers, dates, times and date-times.
 Structured types are sequences (lists) and mappings (dictionaries).